History & Culture

-The intrepid duo spent more consecutive days at Fort Mandan than any other place along the Lewis and Clark Trail.
-They constructed Fort Mandan as their winter camp in 1804-1805 near the Missouri River and present-day Washburn (35 miles north of Bismarck).
+The Corps of Discovery spent more consecutive days at Fort Mandan than any other place along the Lewis and Clark Trail.
+Members constructed Fort Mandan as their winter camp in 1804-1805 near the Missouri River and present-day Washburn (35 miles north of Bismarck).
 Also nearby were Mandan, Hidatsa and Arikara villages numbering up to 5,000 inhabitants – more than the population of St. Louis in 1804.
 The Corps of Discovery was greatly aided by Sakakawea (or Sacagawea), the Native American guide and interpreter.
+While that is a big part of American history, it's just part of what makes North Dakota legendary.

 At Washburn, the Lewis and Clark Interpretive Center has a river view, replica dugout canoe and gallery devoted to Karl Bodmer prints and actual artifacts from the expedition.
 This section of the Missouri River appears much as it did two centuries ago.
 Fort Mandan, the party's winter headquarters, has been reconstructed nearby.

 Lewis & Clark Interpretive Center, Washburn